 If Ragland and her daughter’s “intuition” had actually lead them to the missing hikers back in April, those six stations would have had excellent pre-recorded interview footage to provide an illusion of credibility.

 Both missing hikers were found by other volunteers using their reality based senses of sight and sound.
 Nothing metaphysical or paranormal was involved.

 While Ragland insists that she is “two for two”, the circumstances of the events and her unbelievable claims do not add up even under a minimal amount of scrutiny.
 She never made any direct claim or prediction as to the physical location for either of the missing hikers.

-It was only after Kyndall was found that Ragland provides a seriously vague reference to her intuition and that she was somehow inexplicably right.
+Only a few hours after Kyndall was found, Ragland provides a seriously vague reference to her intuition and that she was somehow inexplicably right.

 While the rescued hikers were recovering from their ordeal, they reached out to thank the volunteers and rescue crews that didn’t quit searching until they were found.
 Nicholas Cendoya specifically thanked his parents, friends, family, nurses, doctors, the officer that risked his life to save Kyndall, the firefighters that climbed up to save him, and the media for keeping attention on the rescue efforts.

 Did either of the hikers make any mention of receiving telepathic communications from Ragland or her daughter?
 Nope.